 Students will also be assessed according to state requirements.
-Students in K-2 take SAT in Reading and Math; students in grades 3-7 take the FSA in Reading and Math (students in grades 4-7 are also assessed in Writing as part of their Reading assessment); students in grade 5 take FCAT in Science.
+Students in K-2 take SAT in Reading and Math; students in grades 3-8 take the FSA in Math; students in grades 3-10 take the FSA in Reading (students in grades 4-10 are also assessed in Writing as part of their Reading assessment); students in grade 5 and 8 take FCAT in Science.
+Students in 7th-grade take the EOC exam in Civics; Algebra 1, Geometry, and Biology students take the EOC exam.